pvvx/ATC_MiThermometer/README.md

 For reliable connection and refirmware on LYWSD03MMC, the battery level must be more than 40%.
 This is a design feature - a [cheaper version of the hardware from Xiaomi](https://user-images.githubusercontent.com/12629515/105704705-423fc600-5f20-11eb-88ca-a2db712d0222.png).

+On devices with missing power capacities, do not set 'Connect latency' to more than 1000 ms!

 **Table of content**

 <!-- TOC depthFrom:2 depthTo:3 -->